m0nters/Kanban-Work-Management/README.md

-Here's a cleaned-up and rewritten version of your `README.md` that corrects the formatting issue ("Collecting workspace information") and improves clarity and flow:

 # Kanban Work Management

 A sleek and responsive Kanban board application built with **React**, **TypeScript**, and **TailwindCSS**.
 Easily manage your workflow across three columns: **To Do**, **In Progress**, and **Done**, with intuitive drag-and-drop functionality and persistent local storage.